mbel12345/assignment_10/README.md

   - POSTGRES_USER = postgres
   - POSTGRES_PASSWORD = postgres

-NOTE: Do all github actions work on main branch, to eliminate the manual steps of merging a pull request to test any changes.
+NOTE: Do all github actions work on main branch, to eliminate the manual steps of merging a PR to test any changes.
 In a real DEV environment at work, feature branches should still be used.